ashawkey/Drag3D/README.md

 # Drag3D: DragGAN meets GET3D

-This project extends the idea of DragGAN into 3D space to enable interactive generation and drag editing of textured meshes.
+This project extends the idea of [DragGAN](https://github.com/XingangPan/DragGAN) into the [GET3D](https://github.com/nv-tlabs/GET3D) to enable interactive generation and drag editing of textured meshes.

-We implement a GUI to demonstrate real-time 3D point drag editing of 3D textured meshes.
+We also implement a GUI to demonstrate real-time 3D point drag editing of 3D textured meshes:

 **TODO: demo video**